We offer fun and educational programs that work with the provincial curriculum to make history and art come to life for your class!

 Book a tour or school visit:

-For current fees, to book a tour or request a PDF version of our school booking form please call 250 352 9813 or email us at email@example.com.
+For current fees or to book a tour please call 250 352 9813 or email us at email@example.com.
+You can download our school Tour Booking form which you can fill out and return to our programming coordinator.

 Docent-led Museum Tours